Michael Tackett is the deputy bureau chief in Washington for the Associated Press, overseeing the White House, Congress and politics teams.

-Michael Tackett is an award-winning journalist who currently serves as a reporter in the Washington Bureau for the New York Times.
+He was previously a reporter in the Washington Bureau for the New York Times.
 He grew up in Anderson, Indiana, the son and brother of teachers.

-Previously, Tackett worked as the Managing Editor and Washington Bureau Chief for Bloomberg News, where he helped over see a team of more than 150 reporters and editors.
+Tackett also worked as the Managing Editor and Washington Bureau Chief for Bloomberg News, where he helped over see a team of more than 150 reporters and editors.
 He also served as the Washington Bureau Chief for the Chicago Tribune, where he worked for twenty-eight years, and as National Editor for the US News & World Report.
 As a reporter, he covered six presidential elections.

 He is also author of The Baseball Whisperer, a non fiction book about a summer collegiate baseball team in Iowa that was a finalist for The Casey Award, which honors the best baseball book of the year.

 He has received the White House Correspondents Association Award for National Reporting for a series he wrote on the influence of lobbyists on politics.